 1. Data Handling Principles

-- Special Category data will be processed only where strictly necessary for the firm’s legitimate business purposes and in accordance with the safeguards required by applicable EU Privacy Laws.
+1.3 Special category data will be processed only where strictly necessary for the firm’s business purposes and in accordance with the requirements of applicable EU Privacy Laws.

 2. Data Security

-Each L&W Entity shall without delay notify the Global Data Privacy Office at L&W London of any breach of security leading to the accidental or unlawful destruction, loss, alteration, unauthorised disclosure of or access to European Personal Data personal data which is processed by such L&W Entity (a “security breach”).
+2.2 Each L&W Entity shall without delay notify the firm’s Global Data Privacy Office of any security breach.
 The Global Data Privacy Office will keep appropriate records documenting the security breach, any potential impact on data subjects and any remedial action taken.
 The Global Data Privacy Office shall ensure that notifications are made to relevant Data Protection Authorities and affected data subjects as may be required under EU Privacy Laws.
-The Global Data Privacy Office will share the records of security breaches concerning European Personal Data which is processed by a L&W Entity as a data controller in the EEA with the DPA in their country or jurisdiction if requested by that DPA to do so.
+The Global Data Privacy Office will share the records of security breaches concerning European Personal Data which is processed by a L&W Entity as a data controller in the EEA or in the UK with the DPA in their country or jurisdiction if requested by that DPA to do so.

 3. Working with Data Processors

-Where the L&W Entity is established in the EEA and engages a third party data processor established outside the EEA to process European Personal Data on its behalf, the L&W Entity will either:
+3.3 Where the L&W Entity is established in the EEA or the UK and engages a third party data processor established outside the EEA to process European Personal Data on its behalf, the L&W Entity will either:

-- ensure that other suitable protections are in place, in accordance with Applicable EU Privacy Laws, to safeguard the European Personal Data.
+(b) ensure that other suitable protections are in place, in accordance with applicable EU Privacy Laws, to safeguard the European Personal Data.

 4. Staff Training